rust-lang/book/src/ch08-02-strings.md

 `String`s together.
 Remember back in Chapter 4 when we talked about how `&String` will coerce to `&str`: we write `&s2` so that the `String` will coerce to the proper type, `&str`.
-Because this method does not take ownership of the argument, `s2` will still be valid after this operation.
+Because this method does not take ownership of the parameter, `s2` will still be valid after this operation.

 Second, we can see in the signature that `add` takes ownership of `self`, because `self` does *not* have an `&`.
 This means `s1` in the above example